 Common transmission terms you should know

-Clutch: A clutch engages and disengages two independent shafts.
-In a vehicle, it is used to mate or decouple the crankshaft (which is part of the engine) to the input shaft in the transmission (which routes power to the drive wheels).
-By default, it’s engaged, but pressing on the clutch pedal disengages the clutch in order to change gear.
+Clutch: Broadly speaking, a clutch engages and disengages two independent shafts.
+In a vehicle, it connects the crankshaft (which is part of the engine) to the input shaft in the transmission (which routes power to the drive wheels).
+By default, it’s engaged, but pressing on the clutch pedal disengages it in order to let you change gears.

-This video from the Learn Engineering channel gives an excellent overview of the clutch and its role in a transmission.
+This video from the Learn Engineering channel gives a good overview of the clutch and its role in a transmission.

-Gear: In a vehicle, gears transfer power from the crankshaft to the driveshaft.
+Gear: In a vehicle, gears transfer power from the aforementioned crankshaft to the driveshaft.
 There are multiple gears to change how the engine’s power rotates the car’s wheels.
-Just like on a bicycle, smaller gears are used to get the car up to speed.
-Larger gears are used to build and maintain that speed.
+Just like on a bicycle, smaller gears are used to get the car up to speed, while larger gears are used to build and maintain that speed.

-RPM (revs): Revolutions Per Minute is a measure of how many rotations on a fixed axis are completed in a single minute.
-In a car, the tachometer measure rotations of the vehicle’s crankshaft.
-For example, if you idle at 1,000 rpm, then your car’s crankshaft is rotating on its axis 1,000 times every minute.
+RPM: The term “revolutions per minute” corresponds to a measure of how many rotations on a fixed axis are completed in a single minute.
+In a car, the tachometer measures the crankshaft’s rotations.
+For example, if you idle at 850 rpm, then your car’s crankshaft is rotating on its axis 850 times every minute.

-Tachometer: Within the gauge cluster, the tachometer measures your RPM.
-Typically, the tachometer sits right next to the speedometer, but in some performance vehicles, it is centered among the gauge cluster.
-As you accelerate, the tachometer needle will climb until it reaches the “redline,” when the engine will usually cut power.
-You should be shifting before the needle reaches the redline.
+Tachometer: Often located inside the instrument cluster, next to the speedometer, the tachometer measures the engine’s revolutions per minute.
+As you accelerate, the tachometer needle will climb until it reaches the redline, which is when an electronic limiter will often kick in.
+You should shift well before the needle reaches the redline.

-Upshifting: Moving the stick from a lower to a higher gear (from first to second, for example) is called upshifting.
+Upshifting: Moving the shifter from a lower to a higher gear (from first to second, for example) is called upshifting.
 To shift, you need to engage the clutch and move the stick to the desired gear notch.

 Downshifting: The reverse of upshifting.
 It’s when you move the stick from a higher gear to a lower gear.

-Double-clutching: Usually, drivers will disengage the clutch and move the stick directly from one gear to another.
-This transition relies on the synchronizer to match the rotational speed of the crankshaft to the rotational speed of the driveshaft.
-To avoid using the synchronizer, drivers can disengage the clutch to move the stick to neutral, release the clutch pedal, then disengage it once more to move from neutral to a new gear.
-The pause in neutral allows the crankshaft and the driveshaft.
+Double-clutching: Usually, drivers disengage the clutch and move the stick directly from one gear to another.
+This transition relies on a part called a synchronizer to match the crankshaft’s and the driveshaft’s rotational speeds.
+Alternatively, drivers can disengage the clutch to move the stick to neutral, release the clutch pedal, the press it once more to move from neutral to the next gear.
+This pause syncs the crankshaft and the driveshaft.
 The odds of needing to double-clutch are extremely low, unless you’re driving a car with a transmission problem or one that’s very old.

 Remember to have fun!